linusnorton/ljn.io/_posts/2019-10-12-introduction-to-functional-programming.md

 # What makes programming functional?

 Functional programming is often thought of as an alternative to object oriented programming, but this is not strictly true.
-Functional programming is an alternative to [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming) that aims to be declarative and more grounded in mathematics.
+Functional programming is an alternative to [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming) that aims to be declarative and grounded in mathematics.

 An imperative program will modify the program state in the a computers memory to achieve the desired outcome.
-A functional program will apply a series of functions that transform data to the correct output.
+A functional program will apply a series of functions that transform data to achieve the correct output.
 For example, an imperative function that returns the number of numbers in an array that are greater than 10 might look like this:

 ```javascript
 function countGreaterThan10(numbers) {